AnthonySHM/Research/Server-Client Dynamics.md

 The modern web is a complex interplay of technologies working in tandem to deliver engaging user experiences.
 At the core of this ecosystem lies the fundamental distinction between server-side and client-side development.

 ### Defining Key Terms
+#### Server-side code:
-Server-side code runs on a remote computer (server) that hosts the website.
+Runs on a remote computer (server) that hosts the website.
 It processes requests from clients, manipulates data, and generates responses.<br>
+#### Client-side code:
-Client-side code runs on the user's device (client) within the web browser.
+Runs on the user's device (client) within the web browser.
 It interacts with the user, dynamically updates the page, and communicates with the server when necessary.<br>
 #### Frontend:
 The user interface of an application, typically built with HTML, CSS, and JavaScript.
 In our Svelte application, the components like ProductForm.svelte and DeleteButton.svelte contribute to the frontend.<br>
 #### Backend: